richardszhu/ynab-cli/README.md

 - Shows all budgets and lets user set a budget to perform actions on.

 `total <flag>`
-- Finds all transactions that are marked with #flag, and finds their sum.
+- Finds all transactions that are marked with #flag <amount>, and finds their sum.

 `spend`
 - Finds the total spend for an account (to see progress towards a MSR).